 Whether you have a choice or were blindsided by an emergency c-section in the hospital, this guide is for you.
-I have gathered the best tips on healing quickly and naturally from a c-section using research, talking with friends who also had c-sections and my own experience.
+I have gathered the best tips on how to recover from a c section quickly and naturally using research, talking with friends who also had c-sections and my own experience.

 Recovery is no trip to Disneyland, but these 12 tips should make the process much smoother for you.

 I’m talking about abdominal binders and special garments for c-section recovery.